Yami-no-karuro/SafeSync/readme.md

 1. Create a file named `.syncignore` in the root directory of the project.
 2. List the patterns to exclude, one per line.
 (Lines starting with `#` are treated as comments, blank lines are ignored)

+### Commands

+**SafeSync** offers a set of commands to manage and restore snapshots of your project directory.
+Below is a list of available commands and their descriptions:

+- `safesync init`
+  Initializes SafeSync in the current directory.
+  This sets up the internal structure needed to start tracking file versions.

+- `safesync snap`
+  Takes a snapshot of the current state of the directory.
+  Only new or modified files since the last snapshot are stored.

+- `safesync status`
+  Displays the current status of the directory.
+  Shows which files have been added, modified, or deleted since the last snapshot.
+  Useful for checking what will be included in the next snapshot.

+- `safesync states`
+  Lists all previously saved snapshots (states).
+  Each state is associated with a unique identifier that can be used to restore it later.

+- `safesync restore <state_id>`
+  Restores the project directory to the snapshot identified by `<state_id>`.

+You can display this help at any time by running the `safesync` command without arguments.